 I have lived in the area now for almost three years, having moved here with my Honitonian husband Daniel and our two children aged nine and five.
-In my opinion, there are not enough good venues in the town for community activities and when I heard about the plans for a community centre, I thought yes, surely that would be a very good thing for this town.
+In my opinion, there are not enough good venues in the town for community activities and when I heard about the plans for a community centre, I thought yes, surely that would be a very good like allowing new activities as they once did with psychic reading experts.
 A bespoke building for the whole town to use for meetings, events, classes and more.

 Then came the town poll, did they say it cost £2000 to administrate?
 And off the top of my head, I think it was about 70/30.
 That is 70% AGAINST the community centre.
 Very disappointing BUT this was a democratic way of measuring the feeling within the town.
 Democratic as far as this only measured the feelings of the minority who come out and vote in the town (I think this was ONLY about 30% in the last local elections!!)

 Many objectors were opposed to the huge costs involved and money to be borrowed especially in the current economic climate.
 Then East Devon District Council withdrew the offer of the land to build on (the car park near the tourist info office & the Thelma Hulbert gallery).

 Now I may be wrong (but my knowledge of all of this is just the same as the average Honiton resident, we pick up what is in the local papers etc) but I believe the town council is ignoring the results of the poll and pressing on with plans for the centre?

 So this brings me back to whether I think Honiton should have a community centre.